Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Orbital Funk Princess.md

 -   On a 7-9, you feel a distinct urge to play more.
 Mark experience if you play *Orbital Funk Princess* when you should be helping the others with the investigation.

 -   On a miss, you are compelled to play.
-You must **act under pressure** to either stop playing, or if you have stopped playing, not pick up the game again.
+You must **[[Act Under Pressure]]** to either stop playing, or if you have stopped playing, not pick up the game again.

 [[Bystanders]] who see someone playing the game just get the urge to play.
 If they’re left alone they will play until they eventually die.